Blogs & Articles

 We are very fortunate at Maguire Training to have an outstanding team whose main objective is to provide the highest level of service we can muster for our clients.
 As a consequence of that we are proud to say that we rarely receive complaints about our service, which means (happily) that we have no need for a ‘customer complaint line’ as such.
 That is not to say that things don’t occasionally go wrong, because they do of course, however, if a mishap occurs then we try to view this as an opportunity to delight our client rather than it be a challenge.

-How many times have you seen someone promoted to sales manager just because they were the best salesperson?
-It’s more common than you think and the best sales people don’t always make the best sales managers.
+How often have you seen someone promoted to sales manager just because they were the best salesperson?
+It’s more common than you think and the best salespeople don’t always make the best sales managers.
+The result is that they end up failing, leaving, or both.
+This means the company loses two employees, needing to replace the great salesperson and find a new sales manager.
+Heres how to make sure that you don't fall into this catagory.